 What Is a Medicare Flex Card?

 A Flex Card is a card where you can store monetary values.
 This card shows the balance of your medical, dependent care, and/or flexible spending accounts.
-You can swipe the card through the provider location scanner using the “credit/credit card” option because there are no transaction fees or pin numbers.
+The card should be swiped through the scanner at the provider location using the credit card/debit card option as they don’t have any transaction fees or pin codes.
 When you swipe your Flex Card, money is taken out of your account instantly and directly.

-Flex cards are pre-loaded debit cards that eligible Medicare beneficiaries can use to pay for medical expenses.
-Only a few private insurance providers offer these flex cards, and they only come with a few plans.
+Medicare flex spending cards are prepaid debit cards that are offered by a few private insurance providers and come with a few plans.
 The spending limit on the card and what you can use it for varies with every plan.
+Eligible Medicare beneficiaries can use this to pay for their medical expenses.

 What is Flexible Spending Account (FSA)?